tyjhart/flowanalyzer/README.md

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 # Attributions
+Trademark, copyright, and license disclosures below:
-"_Elasticsearch_" and "_Kibana_" are registered trademarks of Elasticsearch BV.
+* "_Elasticsearch_" and "_Kibana_" are registered trademarks of Elasticsearch BV.

-"_Elasticsearch_" and "_Kibana_" are distributed under the Apache 2 license by Elasticsearch BV.
+* "_Elasticsearch_" and "_Kibana_" are distributed under the Apache 2 license by Elasticsearch BV.

-"_Ubuntu_" is a registered trademark of Canonical Ltd.
+* "_Ubuntu_" is a registered trademark of Canonical Ltd.

-_"sFlow"_ is a registered trademark of InMon Corporation.
+* "_sFlow_" is a registered trademark of InMon Corporation.

-"_Cisco_" is a registered trademark of Cisco Systems, Inc.
+* "_Cisco_" is a registered trademark of Cisco Systems, Inc.

-"_Mikrotik_" is a trademark of Mikrotikls SIA.
+* "_Mikrotik_" is a trademark of Mikrotikls SIA.

-"_Huawei_" is a trademark of Huawei Technologies Co., Ltd.
+* "_Huawei_" is a trademark of Huawei Technologies Co., Ltd.

-"_NVIDIA_" is a trademark of NVIDIA Corporation.
+* "_NVIDIA_" is a trademark of NVIDIA Corporation.

-"_Broadcom_" is a trademark of AVAGO TECHNOLOGIES GENERAL IP (SINGAPORE) PTE.
+* "_Broadcom_" is a trademark of AVAGO TECHNOLOGIES GENERAL IP (SINGAPORE) PTE.
 LTD.

 # ---
-**Copyright (c) 2016, Manito Networks, LLC**
+**Copyright (c) 2017, Manito Networks, LLC**
 **All rights reserved.**